JamesSkemp/words/content/post/installing-subversion-and-tortoisesvn-to-a-windows-xp-home-edition-sp2-local-machine-with-dreamweaver-8.md

 +++
-title = "Installing Subversion and TortoiseSVN to a Windows XP, Home Edition, SP2, local machine with Dreamweaver 8" summary = "In this guide, I'll be installing Subversion and TortoiseSVN to a Windows XP machine, running SP2 and the Home Edition of XP.
+title = "Installing Subversion and TortoiseSVN to a Windows XP, Home Edition, SP2, local machine with Dreamweaver 8" description = "In this guide, I'll be installing Subversion and TortoiseSVN to a Windows XP machine, running SP2 and the Home Edition of XP.
 I'll be hooking it up to Dreamweaver 8, thanks to Nearly Geek's SVN4DW extension." draft = false comments = true date = "2006-09-16T22:45:00-05:00"